oliveira002/FEUP-COMP/README.md

 ### Self-evaluation

-Obviously, we think we deserve a 20/20, but to seem humble, we'll officially request for a 19/20 :)
+To seem humble, we'll officially request for a 19/20 :)

 ### Extra elements